fnalacceleratormodeling/synergia2/docs/sphinx-src/fodo_simple1.rst

 The output of the simulation is contained in the HDF5 file :file:`diagnostics.h5`.
-The HDF5 format is a widely-adopted standard; the data in :file:`diagnostics.h5` can be analyzed using a number of standard applications.
+The HDF5 format is a widely-adopted standard; the data in :file:`diagnostics.h5` can be analyzed using a number of standard applications, or in end-user written code.
-Synergia2 includes several simple scripts for analyzing the output of the various Diagnostics.
-The syndiagplot script can be used, e.g.,
+For simple analysis, Synergia2 includes several scripts for analyzing the output of the various Diagnostics.
+The syndiagplot script can be used on :file:`diagnostics.h5`, e.g.,

 ::